-7. In the third quarter of 2020, most phishing sites used .com domains.
+7. In Q3 of 2020, most phishing sites used .com domains.

 During the third quarter of 2020, 40.09% of phishing websites were hosted on .com domains, making them even more difficult to distinguish from genuine sites.
 Statistics on phishing attacks reveal that hackers also used other seemingly legit domains, such as .org (1.79%) and .net (3%).
 However, many opted for phishy-looking domains like .xyz (5.84%) and .buzz (2.57%).

 Interestingly, the top 10 includes three top-level domains: .ru (Russian national domain) in 2.93% of cases, .tk (the domain of Tokelau, a territory of New Zealand) in 1.47% of cases, and .ml (Mali’s national domain) in 1.3% of cases.

 8. Since 2011, the number of mobile phishing attacks has been growing by 85% each year.

 According to mobile phishing statistics, the number of attacks has been growing since 2011 at a steady annual rate of 85%.
 In the first quarter of 2020 alone, mobile phishing attacks have gone up by 37%.

-9. There were more than 140,000 phishing sites in the second quarter of 2020.
+9. There were more than 611,000 phishing sites in the first quarter of 2021.